taosdata/TDengine/docs/en/09-tools/01-cli.md

 ---
 title: TDengine Command Line (CLI)
 sidebar_label: TDengine CLI
-description: Instructions and tips for using the TDengine CLI to connect TDengine Cloud
+description: This document describes how to use the TDengine CLI to connect to TDengine Cloud.
 ---

 <!-- exclude -->